aws-samples/Intelli-Agent/README.md

 1. **Enterprise Knowledge Base Creation**: Users can upload private documents in various formats (PDF, DOCX, HTML, CSV, TXT, MD, JSON, JSONL, PNG, JPG, JPEG, WEBP) to construct a personalized knowledge base.

-2. **Flexible Mode Options**: Choose from multiple modes (Agent, Chat, RAG) to suit diverse requirements.
-For instance, the Agent model can interpret user intent, select appropriate tools, and act on iterative results.

-3. **Configurable Chat-Based UI**: Our React/Next.js chat interface is user-friendly, making it easy to configure, explore, and customize to meet your specific needs.
+2. **Configurable Chat-Based UI**: Our React/Next.js chat interface is user-friendly, making it easy to configure, explore, and customize to meet your specific needs.

-4. **Comprehensive RESTful API**: Our full-featured API facilitates easy integration with existing applications, enhancing functionality and user experience.
+3. **Comprehensive RESTful API**: Our full-featured API facilitates easy integration with existing applications, enhancing functionality and user experience.

 Chatbot Portal with Agent is designed to empower developers to rapidly deploy intelligent, context-aware applications with minimal overhead and maximum efficiency.